akovanev/kovanev.github.io/_posts/2020-07-29-When-async-code-becomes-sync.md

 ---
 layout: post
 title: When Async Code Becomes Sync
+category: blogs
+tag: Asynchronous Programming and Multithreading
 ---

 Hopefully you know that a method marked as <code>async</code> does not need to be executed *asynchronously*.